 9. Disregard for Poor + Minority Populations

 Last, but certainly not least, is the complete disregard for poor and minority populations, who often face the brunt of climate change and corporate negligence.
 For instance, researchers found in Pennsylvania, fracking wells are disproportionately located in poor communities.
 Their analysis showed that areas with potentially exposed tracts had a significantly higher percent of people living below poverty level than areas with non-exposed tracts in 7 out of 9 analyses.
-Clusters of gas wells were also found to disproportionately impact the poor, elderly and those with lower education in West Virginia, as well as children in Ohio.
+Clusters of gas wells were also found to disproportionately impact the poor, elderly, and those with lower education in West Virginia, as well as children in Ohio.

 The same rings true for the poor and minorities in South Texas, where studies found they were twice as likely to be near wastewater wells and suffer health consequences.
-Not to mention California, where 95% of the state’s fracking takes place in Kern County, an agricultural region, where the community is largely immigrants, people of color and low income.
-This raises huge environmental justice concerns, on top of the negligence we’ve already discussed, as people under the poverty line have less access to information about the dangers of fracking, as well as a decreased ability to move out of these areas and to get the medical care they need from deadly toxins they are often, unknowingly, exposed to.
+Not to mention California, where 95% of the state’s fracking takes place in Kern County, an agricultural region, where the community is largely immigrants, people of color, and low income.
+This raises huge environmental justice concerns, on top of the negligence we’ve already discussed, as people under the poverty line have less access to information about the dangers of fracking, as well as a decreased ability to move out of these areas and to get the medical care they need due to the deadly toxins they are often, unknowingly, exposed to.

 What Is the Fracking Ban Act + Why Does It Matter?